stlab/libraries/docs/libraries/scope.hpp/index.md

 ---
 layout: library
 title: scope.hpp
+hyde:
   owner: sean-parent
   brief: Explicitly scope the lifetime of an object
   tags:
     - sourcefile
   library-type: sourcefile
 ---

 Oftentimes developers will add scopes to code where they want to limit the lifetime of an object.
 For example: